Braila, Romania Hero Image

 Regus Braila$120A professional coworking space in a central business district, offering a reliable and established environment.
 Regus provides standard amenities and is suitable for those who prefer a more corporate setting with flexible workspace options.

 Planning to live in Braila long-term?
-Romania Digital Nomad Visa lets remote workers live legally in Romania.
+Romania Digital Nomad Visa lets remote workers live legally with a minimum income of $3,700/month.

 View full requirements →